gitenter/gitenter/doc/requirements/StRS.md

 - [StRS-0005]{StRS-0040} The software shall support Agile life cycle model.
 - [StRS-0018]{StRS-0040} The software shall assist various activities to establish, maintain, and use of the documentation system.
 - [StRS-0002]{StRS-0018} The software shall be used for requirement engineering documents.
+    - *(Should the software also provide tools for brainstorming of requirements/features? -- The actually process may be similar to comments on the review meeting, but it happens BEFORE a document even exist.)*
+- [StRS-0055]{StRS-0002} The software shall be integrate to some feature list/pool, which may be used for e.g. the marketing research or customer support departments.
 - [StRS-0008]{StRS-0018} The software shall be used for design control documents.
 - [StRS-0039]{StRS-0018,StRS-0013} The software shall be used to trace the origins of product code pieces.
 - [StRS-0038]{StRS-0018} The software shall be used to manage test cases.